Morley Pedals: History

-The Morley company was started by two brothers, Raymond (died June 18, 2002 Los Angeles) and Marvin Lubow (born December 13, 1924; died June 2, 2010 Nine Mile Falls, Spokane County) in Los Angeles in the 1960s.
+The Morley company was started by two brothers, Raymond (died June 18, 2002, Los Angeles) and Marvin Lubow (December 13, 1924 – June 2, 2010, Nine Mile Falls, Spokane County) in Los Angeles in the 1960s.
 Raymond designed a device that is usually referred to as an "oil can delay": an electro-mechanical unit that used a rotating disc coated with electrostatic fluid inside a small metal can.
 This echo unit made it possible for musical performers to re-create echo effects in a live performance without using echo chambers or unreliable tape devices.
 The Lubow brothers went into business as Tel-Ray Electronics, manufacturing their new Adineko echo device for many companies including Fender and Gibson.
 Raymond also designed another device that simulated the sound of a Leslie rotating speaker cabinet in use by organists and other musicians.
 This device also used the rotating-disc/oil-can method.
 The Lubow brothers jokingly referred to this new invention as a "Morley" ("More-Lee" as opposed to "Less-Lee").

 Shortly thereafter, Tel-Ray shifted their emphasis away from OEM manufacturing and began marketing their own line of pedals under the Morley name.
 A new treadle and case design consisting of a rather large and industrial-looking chrome-plated housing and rubber-covered treadle was used universally throughout the entire Morley line, which included volume pedals, wah pedals, a rotating sound pedal (the original "Morley"), and a pedal version of their echo device dubbed the Morley EVO-1.

 The large chrome plated housing was used through the 1970s as the Morley line grew to include all kinds of effects, including distortion units, flangers, phasers, and some unique devices such as the PKW "Pik-A-Wah" pedal.
 Morley produced many multi-function pedals such as the PFV "Phaser Volume", the ECV "Echo Chorus Vibrato", the WVO "Wah Volume", the CFL "Chorus Flanger", and the PWF "Power Wah Fuzz".